mikeobrien/mikeobrien.github.com/_posts/2015-9-8-setting-up-a-typescript-aurelia-app-and-tests-from-scratch.md

 We'll set up the watcher below when we setup the tests.

-NOTE: Aurelia makes use of ES7 decorators.
-As of September 2015 they are [considered a proposal](https://babeljs.io/docs/usage/experimental/) so we have to explicitly opt into them above with the `experimentalDecorators` option.

 ### Setting up Type Definitions

 In order for the TypeScript compiler to understand vanilla JavaScript libraries it needs some sort of meta data that describes them.
 This meta data is the TypeScript definition file, with an extension of `.d.ts`, as described [here](http://www.typescriptlang.org/Handbook#writing-dts-files).
 Fortunately a growing number of definition files for popular libraries have been contributed to the [definitelytyped.org](http://definitelytyped.org/) repository (~1,200 as of 9/2015).
-These definitions can easily be downloaded with the (TypeScript Definition Manager](http://definitelytyped.org/tsd/).
+These definitions can easily be downloaded with the [TypeScript Definition Manager](http://definitelytyped.org/tsd/).

 So first, lets setup the TypeScript Definition Manager: